matt-aya/Course_Project_Getting_and_Cleaning_Data/CodeBook.md

            laying

-All the following 66 columns names are the averages of the variables :
+All the other following 66 columns names are the averages of the variables :

 tbodyacc-mean-x
 tbodyacc-mean-y